Shanghai High School International Division

-Shanghai High School International Division (often called SHSID; Chinese: 上海中学国际部, 上中国际) is an international school in Shanghai, China.
-Founded in 1993, it is the international division of Shanghai High School.
-It is a member of the Council of International Schools, as well as the first school to offer an IB Diploma curriculum in Shanghai, since 1995.
-In 2018 and 2023, the school was accredited by Cognia, a non-profit, non-governmental accreditation organization based in the United States.
+Shanghai High School International Division (abbreviated as SHSID; 上海中学国际部) is an international school in Shanghai, China.
+Founded in 1993, it is the international division of Shanghai High School, a public high school in Shanghai.
+The school offers instruction from grades 1 through 12, and has over 3,300 students from 44 countries and regions.

-SHSID offers grades 1 through 12.
-Its sole language of instruction is English, though all students are required to take Chinese classes.
+Located in Xuhui District, it shares its main campus with Shanghai High School and operates additional campuses within Shanghai for lower grade levels.
+In 1995, it became the first school in Shanghai authorized to offer the International Baccalaureate Diploma Programme.
+The school also offers Advanced Placement and A-Level curricula.
+It is associated with UNESCO and is accredited by Cognia.
+It is a member of the Council of International Schools.

 History

-In 1865, Qing dynasty official Ding Richang established the Longmen Academy.
+In 1865, Shanghai intendant Ding Richang established Longmen Academy.
 The school changed names and moved campus several times, but its current site was converted by the Empire of Japan during the Second World War into the Lunghua Civilian Assembly Center, an internment camp for American and European citizens.
 James Graham Ballard was interned in the camp as an adolescent.
 His experiences there inspired the book (and subsequent film) Empire of the Sun.
 The school was restored after the war, and it was renamed to Shanghai High School in 1950.

-On June 1, 1993, Shanghai High School approved the establishment of an International Division.
-Across its Xuhui, Pudong, and Hongkou campuses, SHSID has had more than 2,900 students from over 65 different nations and regions.
-Academic courses are taught in English.
-The high school curriculum is based on education in the United States, the IB Diploma Programme, and the Advanced Placement Program.
-A-Level courses were added in 2017.
-SHSID is also known as one of the first international schools established in the China.
-SHSID is a UNESCO school.
-In 2018, SHSID was accredited by Cognia, previously known as AdvancED.
+On June 1, 1993, the Shanghai Municipal Education Commission approved the establishment of Shanghai High School International Division.
+The same year, instruction began with an initial class size of 18 students.
+It became the first IB World School in Shanghai in 1995, while also instructing Advanced Placement courses starting from 2008 and AS & A-Level courses from 2014.
+In 2018 and 2023, SHSID was accredited by Cognia, previously known as AdvancED.
 In 2020, the school was included in the inaugural edition of The Schools Index as one of the world's top 100 schools and one of top 10 in China.